PistachioPony/gamesparks-docs/Tutorials/Game engine integrations/CPP Quick Start.md

 // send the request
 request.Send(RegistrationRequest_Response);
 ```
-You can alter the way this request works using the Cloud code section, under the 'requests' tab and finding the 'Registration request' and adding in logic which saves the E-mail against the player.
-We have a tutorial for this.
+You can alter the way this request works using the Cloud Code section, under the 'requests' tab and finding the 'Registration request' and adding in logic which saves the E-mail against the player.
+We have a [tutorial](/Tutorials/Authentication and Player Profile/Automating User Password Change.md) for this.